University of Dayton

 My wife, the founder and director, and I served in leadership with a program of World Hope International.
 C.U.P is a partnership between the rural city of Eaton, OH and five small villages in Sierra Leone, Africa focusing on sustainable rural development.
 I was able to work directly with the World Hope staff in Makeni by providing a workshop on strategic planning, a leadership retreat, and a training with the Wesleyan pastors.
 I traveled to Sierra Leone three times from 2006-2008 and worked with the staff to establish yearly budgets and to prioritize projects.

 First Step is a new program at World Hope International which is working with the Sierra Leone government to create a Fair Trade Export Processing Zone which will court foreign investment to Sierra Leone, increase employment, and improve working conditions.
-I am serving on the advisory team.
+I served on the advisory team and Board.

 Through the work at Bullen in Suzhou, China, I was able to assist the Chinese house churches through preaching and teaching.